 Take the time you were spending sending resumes and use that to search LinkedIn for connections at companies you are interested in.
 Send three emails instead of three resumes asking for 20 minutes of someone’s time for an informational conversation about their company, career progression, or industry.

 I’m realizing that I made zero jokes in this article, which isn’t my style.
-So how bout a knock knock from my 3 year’s joke book to close us out?
+So how about a knock-knock from my 3 year’s joke book to close us out?

 You Ken Do it!